nextstrain/ncov/narratives/ncov_draft.md

 <br>

-Low genetic diversity across these sequences suggest that the most recent common ancestor of all nCoV sequences was fairly recent.
+Low genetic diversity across these sequences suggests that the most recent common ancestor of all nCoV sequences was fairly recent, since mutations generally accumulate slowly, around 1-2 mutations per month for coronaviruses.

 <br>

-At the moment, most mutations that can be observed are singletons -- they are unique to individual genomes.
-Only the sequences that form the two clusters from Guangdong share mutations -- we will explore these in later slides.
+At the moment, most mutations that can be observed are singletons – they are unique to individual genomes.
+Only the sequences that form the two clusters from Guangdong share mutations – we will explore these in later slides.

 <br>